 Not only that.
 Little do we know that while 7 hours of sleep each night increase our overall survival chances, sleeping on average less than 6 hours appears to increase our risk of dying.

-Further, lack of sleep also has significant side effects on the brain, as critical research has been able to demonstrate.
-Check out these the following 11 factors that seem to play a role.
+Lack of sleep also has significant effects on the brain, as critical research has demonstrated.
+Check out 11 critical effects that have been demonstrated to play a role.

 The hippocampus plays a key role in memory retention while we are awake.
 This memory is “backed up like a computer” when we sleep at night, following the same activity pattern.

-Once a brain is sleep-starved, it can fail to encode memories properly during waking hours as well, due to altered functioning of key parts of the brains involved in memory retention.
+Once a brain is sleep-starved, it may fail to encode memories properly during waking hours.
+This is due to the altered functioning of key parts of the brains involved in memory retention.

 As a result, we are more likely to encode erroneous information into memories after a night without sleep.